Credentialing / Re-credentialing Information

-Trusted Health Plan has identified an efficient process for credentialing/ re-credentialing practitioners through CAQH.
+Trusted Health Plan, District of Columbia has identified an efficient process for credentialing/ re-credentialing practitioners through CAQH.
 CAQH stands for Council for Affordable Quality Healthcare.
 It is a not-for-profit organization that is a catalyst for industry collaboration on initiatives that simplify healthcare administration.

 A Practitioner is eligible to be credentialed if they:

 - Hold a current un-restricted license to practice in their profession in the District of Columbia

 - Hold a current Federal Drug Enforcement Agency (DEA) Certificate or Controlled Dangerous Substance (CDS) certificate, if applicable

 - Hold the current malpractice insurance limits for their specific discipline as required by Trusted Health Plan, District of Columbia

 - Agree to provide information on sanctions and/or disciplinary action imposed by any other health institution, professional health care organization, licensing authority and/or regulatory body, including voluntary or involuntary limitation, reduction, or loss of clinical and/or technical skills, and current competence.

 - Demonstrate a degree of professional competence comparable to other network Practitioners in their specialty, as well as the ability to deliver cost effective health care and meet the geographic, specialty and business needs of Trusted Health Plan, District of Columbia

 - Agree to participate in all quality management activities required by Trusted Health Plan, District of Columbia Quality Management Department